 The emonBase base-station consists of a RaspberryPi and an RFM69Pi adapter board to receive the 433 MHz radio packets from the emonTx.
 The emonBase runs our emonSD software including emonCMS for full local data logging and visualisation capability.

-New 2019: The emonTx firmware now supports higher accuracy continuous monitoring as standard - if powered from an ACAC adapter or USB power.
-Alternative firmware options include: Discreet Sampling for battery operation and 3-phase firmware.
-See emonTx technical.
+- New 2019: The emonTx firmware now supports higher accuracy continuous monitoring as standard, power from an ACAC adapter or USB power is assumed.

 A typical emonTx & emonBase system consists of: